via/node-httpmail/README.md

 To
 ```

-Prefixing a sort parameter with ~ will reverse the sort.
+Prefixing a sort parameter with `~` will reverse the sort.

 Example:
 ```
-X-Filter-To: v@shitler.net
+X-Filter: To = v@shitler.net
-X-Filter-Size: < 65535
+X-Filter: Size < 65535
+X-Filter-Header: X-Spam-Check = Yes
 X-Sort: Subject ~Arrival
 ```

 ### PATCH /mailboxes/`mailbox`/messages/`id`